tahoe-lafs/tahoe-lafs/pyfec/README.txt

 Note: a Unix-style tool like "fec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
-Other Unix-style tools that go well with "fec" include "GNU tar" for packaging up multiple files and directories into one bundle, "rzip" for compression, and "GNU Privacy Guard" for encryption.
-It is important to do things in order: first package, then compress, then encrypt, then erasure code.
+Other Unix-style tools that go well with fec include "GNU tar" for archiving multiple files and directories into one file, "rzip" for compression, "GNU Privacy Guard" for encryption, and "sha256sum" for integrity.
+It is important to do things in
+order: first archive, then compress, then either encrypt or sha256sum, then erasure code.
+Note that if GNU Privacy Guard is used for privacy, then it will also ensure integrity, so the use of sha256sum is unnecessary in that case.

  * Performance Measurements